tariksitki/Cohort-11-Django-Class-Notes/Unit_Test_Session_14/Django_Testing_From_Base_Template.md

 - Run your functional and unit tests locally
 - Deploy your code to a staging server, this is not a live server, it is seperate from production.
   - Have a custom domain for that
-  - Run your functional tests againist staging site and your unit tests againist staging server.
+  - Run your functional tests against staging site and your unit tests againist staging server.
 - Push your code to production
 - Automate the process, every time you deploy a new code, this process will run again and again

-## TDD vs. Testing After
+## TDD (test drived Development) vs. Testing After

+-- iyi bir döküman ve iyi bir isterler listesi yazilirsa projeden önce o zaman mantikli olabilir

+TDD unit test ler ile yapilir.
+TDD deyince akla unit test gelir.

 - Tests can take away joy, speed, and motivation
 - When a project is young, it changes too much for testing